Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Developing a Wrapped Haptic Display

 \section{Developing a Wrapped Haptic Display}

-We first aim to design a soft haptic display that can be wrapped around a robot arm, conforming to the surface and effectively adding a haptic interface to existing points of contact between the human and robot.
-This section describes the identification of three critical requirements for the design of the haptic displays (low volume, fast inflation, and textured surface).
-With these requirements in mind, we outline two designs of wrapped haptic displays built on the same underlying principle.
-We first discuss the design of a simple 1-DoF display with a large area for contacting the device.
-Then, we discuss how the lessons learned from the 1-DoF device were used to create a more complex N-DoF design, consisting of multiple reduced width "ring" sleeves placed side by side in a smaller area than the first 1-DoF sleeve design.
-Finally, we describe the implementation of these wrapped haptic displays in the experimental setting.
+We first aim to design a soft haptic display that can wrap around a robot arm, conforming to the surface and adding a haptic interface to existing points of contact between the human and robot.
+This section describes the identification of three critical requirements (low volume, fast inflation, and textured surface).
+With these requirements, we outline two designs built on the same underlying principle: a 1-DoF display with a large contact area and a N-DoF design with multiple, reduced-width, "ring" sleeves.
+Finally, we describe the how these wrapped haptics displays were implementated.